Tkd-Alex/dvpn-node-spawner/README.md

 Btw, if you have already built by your self the image, the dashboard will handle only images that ends with `dvpn-node` or `dvpn-node:latest`.
 Images like: `sentine-dvpn-node` are also valid.
 #### Keyring
 In order to handle the keyring will be use the [Sentinel CLI client](https://github.com/sentinel-official/cli-client).
-Based on your OS, the script will automatically download the client from [freQniK release v0.3.1](https://github.com/freQniK/cli-client/releases/download/v0.3.1) (after the hub upgrade we don't have an official one).
+Based on your OS, the script will automatically download the client from [sentinel-official/cli-client release v0.3.2](https://github.com/sentinel-official/cli-client/releases/tag/v0.3.2).
 The client will work on /tmp folder, once the wallet is created / recovered the files will be uploaded on the server and the /tmp folder will be deleted.
 #### Know bugs / Not tested / Future improvements
 - The ssh authentication via private key was not tested
 - The keyring with backend as 'file' could have some issue linked to the password input.
 For example if you restart a container trougth the dashboard, probably the node will never start because is waiting for a input.
 - Currently, if you save a node configuration, the container must be manually restarted (can be done via dashboard) - We could evaluate an auto restart.
 - The [firewall](https://trinityvalidator.com/docs/sentinelguides/node/node-config#enable-firewall-ports) part is currently not managed, I found a lot of VPS/Hosting services without the ufw package or firwall rules - so, for the moment is not managed by the dasbhoard.
 - My skills on frontend side are very limited, forgive me about the simple bootstrap page (btw, dark mode 🌔 and light mode 🌞 are implemented)
+#### Dashboard auth
+After a feature request I've implement a basic auth for the dashboard.
+The credentials can be managed:
+- trought the bootstrap phase
+- by editing the settings.json
+- with the use of "key" icon on right-footer

 ### Screenshot
 ![Server list](assets/servers-dark.png)